tomzheng77/monika/README.md

 make yourself be at a place at a time! allow yourself to enjoy for a while, then come back to work with full dedication!

+# Potential

+exercise every day at the Gym
+wake up at 7:00
+work on anything on the computer indulge but not binge in games

 # Components

 - systemctl service: starts monika automatically with root